LinZap/jquery.waterfall/README.md

 ## Advanced usage

-Here are some methods below, if you want better control!
+Here are some methods below, if you want better control !

 ### Setting
 ```js